cerebis/shap/README.txt

 Import Data (importData.sh)
 ---------------------------

-Data definition and importation, this command permits the definition of Projects, and Samples container objects as well as the importation of various data types.
+This tool is used for the creation of user-defined objects and importation of biological data.
+User-defined objects include Project and Sample containers, and importation of biological data from FASTA and XML formatted source files, as well as coverage information if applicable.

 Importable data types
 - DNA sequence in multi-fasta format.